YonatanHanasav/Data-Engineering-Projects/youtube-airflow-etl/README.md

 - **Historical data preservation** for trend analysis
 - **SaaS/product-analytics-ready** data model

-## Notes
-- Built to demonstrate product analytics mindset for SaaS roles in high-tech
-- Designed for learning and portfolio purposes
-- Can be extended for production use with proper monitoring and alerting

 ## Testing

 To run the test suite, ensure dependencies are installed and run: